-Founded by a partnership of non-profit environmental advocacy organizations, the Green Century Funds are an openend, diversified, no-load family of environmentally conscious and fossil fuel free mutual funds.
-Green Century provides people who care about a clean, healthy planet the opportunity to use the clout of their investment dollars to encourage environmentally responsible corporate behavior.
+Founded by a partnership of non-profit environmental and public health advocacy organizations.
+The Green Century Funds are an open-end, no-load family of mutual funds that seek to offer to people who care about a clean, healthy planet the opportunity to use the clout of their investment dollars to encourage environmentally responsible corporate behavior.